joandste/gpu-programming/README.md

 ## Requirements

-This project Clojure and at some point will also need opencl
+This project requires Clojure and at some point will also need opencl

 ## Setup